mingzun09/Chunqiu-Detector-Problem-solution/language/answer_en.md

 > Parses part of the mount from `/proc/self/exe/`, then checks if file system types are consistent.
 > Some devices have unfixed false positives (fixed in version 3.4).

 # TEE Environment Untrusted
 > [From Tencent](https://github.com/Tencent/soter)
 > Similar to WeChat's fingerprint.
-> Wait for module updates, or use HMA-OSS to hide Soter system service from the detector (fixed in 3.2fix?
-Not yet confirmed).
+> Module updates to fix SoterService are unlikely.
+Use SUSFS to hide related service paths, and use HMA-OSS to hide the Soter system service app from the detector.
-> Can use SUSFS to hide related service paths.
 > Switch to TEESimulator/RS version to try resolving.

 # Tampered Attentionkey(X)
-> Carries 20+ types of anomaly tags (mostly OEM-specific).
-Targets TEE's handling of anomaly tag feedback against expected values.
+> Carries 20+ types of abnomaly tags (mostly OEM-specific).
+Targets TEE's handling of abnomaly tag feedback against expected values.
 > For TEE detection — if present, wait for module updates or re-lock the bootloader.
 > Even efisp's fake lock or custom bootloader "may" trigger this.